Installation

 your-project.vercel.app.

-Step 3: Create a Supabase project
+Step 3: Set up Supabase

 - Go to supabase.com and create a new project.